microsoft/OMS-docker/Kubernetes/README.md

-## How to use the Kubernetes yaml files
+## How to use the Kubernetes yaml files for Linux Server

 In this folder, we have 3 yaml files.
 - Default OMS Agent Daemon-set which does not have secrets (omsagent.yaml)
 - OMS Agent Daemon-set yaml file which uses secrets (omsagent-ds-secrets.yaml) with secret generation scripts which generates the secrets yaml (omsagentsecret.yaml).

 You can select to create omsagent daemonsets with or without secrets.
 Here are the instructions:

+If you are looking for Windows Kubernetes, please go [here.](windows/.)

 ### Without Secret
 1. For the Default OMS Agent Daemon-set yaml file, please make sure to replace the `<WSID>` and `<KEY>` to your WSID and KEY.